 The German verb “wollen” is part of the modal verb group.
-These verbs always demand a second verb, or as in the case of “wollen” a noun that it refers to.
+These verbs always demand a second verb, or as in the case of “wollen” a noun it refers to.

 Yet, you should remember to never (!) do this in a German test or when writing a proper text.
 Also, the conjugation “ich” and the 3rd person singular (er, sie, es) will always have the same form.
-Besides, also the vowel “o” changes to “i” for the singular persons.
+Besides, the vowel “o” also changes to “i” for the singular persons.
 Beyond that, Germans usually use “wollen” in Präteritum (simple past) and not in Perfekt.

 Conjugation of “wollen”

 The usage of “wollen”

 In German, you use “wollen” if you “want” something or plan to do something.
 Please be aware that there is a big danger of confusion and you do not (!) use “wollen” to form the future tense, as many students assume because of the similarity of “will” to the English “will-Future.”
 In English, the usage of “to want” is less polite, and that actually also applies to German.
 This means, for instance, that you would not use “wollen” if you wish to order something in a restaurant as it sounds rude.
 Though if your visit is a nightmare and you want to ask angrily for the manager, you could easily use “wollen.”
 In short: If you’re going to express what you want to do or to have (like a plan) or your mood changed from polite to a bit more angry, it is time to use the verb “wollen” in German.
 It is possible to use “wollen” in two different ways in a sentence: with a second verb or a direct Object (Accusative).

 1. Option = “wollen” + verb

 If you want to use “wollen” with a second verb, the second verb has to go to the very end of your sentence.
 Accordingly, you can put everything in between the two verbs that you wish to add to your sentence.
 Also, as you already conjugated “wollen,” the second verb will stay in the infinitive form.